Toronto to see up to 25 centimetres of snowfall by tomorrow morning

 Published Monday, February 15, 2021 7:36AM EST

-Snow is expected to pummel the GTA and many parts of southern Ontario tonight and early tomorrow morning with between 15 and 25 centimetres of accumulation in Toronto expected.
+Snow is expected to pummel the GTA and many parts of southern Ontario tonight and early tomorrow morning, with between 15 and 25 centimetres of accumulation expected in Toronto.

-The first blast of winter weather was expected to arrive this morning but as of 5 p.m., very little snow had fallen in the city.
+The first blast of winter weather was expected to arrive this morning but never materialized.

-The second round of snow will begin closer to 9 p.m. and continue through the overnight hours.
+The second round of snow is expected to begin close to 9 p.m. and continue through the overnight hours.
 Wind gusts of up to 50 km/h are possible during the height of the storm.

-"The snow may become light during the afternoon, however another round of heavier snow will move in this evening and persist into Tuesday morning," the national weather agency said in its weather advisory.
-"An additional 15 to 20 (centimetres) is likely."
+"Heavy snow is expected to move into the area this evening into Tuesday morning with snowfall accumulations near 15 cm, possibly reaching 20 to 25 cm in some places,” the national weather agency said in its warning.

 A winter storm warning is in effect for Burlington and Oakville, along with other parts of southern Ontario, including Hamilton and Niagara Region.
-These regions could see between 20 and 35 centimetres of snow over the next 24 hours.
+Those regions could see between 20 and 35 centimetres of snow through Tuesday.

 "Visibility may be suddenly reduced at times in heavy snow.
 Surfaces such as highways, roads, walkways and parking lots may become difficult to navigate due to accumulating snow," the advisory read.